 So what actions should firms be taking now?

 Start meeting counterparts in the other financial crimes pillars and initiate discussions around the idea of convergence; uncover short-term benefits, solicit feedback and maintain the dialogue.
 Identify the various technologies and tools being leveraged; start discussing what steps would be required to successfully move toward more effective solutions.

-Global Financial Services Cyber Leader, PwC Australia
+Asia-Pacific and Global Financial Services Cyber Leader, PwC Australia

 Tel: +61 419 109 214

 Anti-money Laundering and Sanctions Leader, PwC United States